Sh3b0/DevOps/docs/5-IaC.md

 Getting familiar with terraform by:

-- Using Vagrant provider to provision a test infrastructure (3 VMs serving the application with an NGINX load-balancer).
+- Using Vagrant provider to provision a test infrastructure (3 VMs serving the application with an NGINX load-balancer in front of them).
 - Using GitHub provider to manage a GitHub repository from code.

 ## 3. Steps